Rule #1 - Bingo Was His Name-o

 The first tip isn’t just a tip; it’s a whole playing strategy.
 If you can’t play a bingo, don’t play big at all.
 Stick to short Scrabble words.
 A reliable maximum is five letters.
 That’s just long enough to scoop up any worthwhile bonuses, and short enough to deny scoring opportunities to your opponents.
 When you see the makings of a big word, be patient.
 Let the game play out until you can lay down all seven letters and get that sweet 50 points.

 Hit ‘em on the End

 Most seven-letter or longer plays rely on suffixes or plurals.
-It’s much easier to lay seven tiles across the end of the word with a convenient S than it is to incorporate already-played letters into your bingo word, forcing you to find room for all those tiles on a crowded board.
-The best way to keep your opponents from a bingo, therefore, is to scoop up all the ends for yourself.
+It’s much easier to lay seven tiles across the end of the word with a convenient S tile than it is to incorporate already-played letters into your bingo word, forcing you to find room for all those tiles on a crowded board.
+The best way to keep your opponents from playing a bingo, therefore, is to scoop up all the ends for yourself.
 Make sure worrying words are capped off with a neat S or ED.

 Are You Challenging Me?

 No. No, you aren’t.
 As a rule, if a bingo goes down, your opponent has been thinking about it for a while.
 They know it’s good.
 They’re betting their game on it.
 Don’t lose a turn and let them rack up more points with a bogus challenge.

 Rule #2 - The Word on Dictionaries

 You can use any dictionary in Scrabble.
 Always agree on a dictionary to use for challenges before you begin a game.
 That’s what keeps Scrabble civilized: No matter how acrimonious things get over the board, the big book of words gets the final say.
 How does that help us?
 Well…